github/backup-utils/README.md

 of storage allocated to the primary GitHub appliance for historical snapshots and growth over time.

-As Repository, Search, and Pages data is stored efficiently via hard links, backup snapshots must be written to a filesystem which supports hard links.
+The backup utilities use [hard links][12] to store data efficiently, so the backup snapshots must be written to a filesystem with support for hard links.

 ##### GitHub Enterprise version requirements